 Get the right lighting

 Use bright, light images, not dark and dingy ones!
-Make sure you take your photos in daylight (go near to a window ideally for natural light).
+One of the best ways to improve your home product photography is to make sure you take your photos in daylight (go near to a window ideally for natural light).
 It’s not always a case of ‘the brighter the better’, as bright lights can be harsh.
 If your natural light is very bright, use voile, light fabric or even tracing paper next to a window to diffuse the light.
 Light changes throughout the day and seasons, so experiment around your home or studio to see which times of day the light works best for you.

 Have you considered putting together a prop box?
+You can easily improve your home product photography with some handy background pieces.
 It’s great to have lots of props to hand but remember to keep it minimal in shots – you don’t want to confuse your customer as to what you’re actually selling!
 If you’re not confident with styling then always keep it simple, don’t distract from the product.

 Keep props relevant to your product or brand.
 For example, if you’re an artist you might want to include paintbrushes, or if you produce embroidery then including thread or scissors in a photo is a nice touch to reference the making process.